Nytra/py-menu/README.md

 ![Scrolling Buttons](https://github.com/Nytra/PyMenu-Framework/blob/master/images/scrollbuttons.png)

 The framework will display a scrollbar if the number of elements is too large.
 In this example, I am scrolling down through a list of buttons.
-In the bottom right-hand corner there is a counter which displays the number of the button that is currently selected, as well as the total number of buttons.
+In the bottom right-hand corner there is a counter which displays the number of the button that is currently selected (index + 1), as well as the total number of buttons.

 ![Scrolling Inputs](https://github.com/Nytra/PyMenu-Framework/blob/master/images/scrollinputs.png)